nulib/homicide-in-chicago/content/crimes/radek.md

 ---
 title: "1910: Child Murderess: The Mary Radek Case"
 permalink: /crimes/radek/
+layout: crimes-page
 ---

-###1910: Child Murderess: The Mary Radek Case

 ![]()
 click on image to view photo details

 Cases involving children as victims and defendants are found at all periods in the records.
 Some cases are accidental deaths; some are intentional.
 All raise special issues for legal determination.

 [View case details...](/database/2093/)